-EARLY SPRING TREATMENTS USING NATULARTM G30 (2020 UPDATE) FRANK H. CORNINE III, MPH, Staff Biologist Central Mass.
-Mosquito Control Project 111 Otis Street Northborough, MA 01532 (508) 393-3055 • www.cmmcp.org • cmmcp@cmmcp.org ABSTRACT With the goal of reducing early season mammal biting mosquito species such as Ochlerotatus abserratus and Ochlerotatus excrucians, the Central Massachusetts Mosquito Control Project once again evaluated the NatularTM G30 formulation of spinosad.
-Created from fermented Saccharopolyspora spinosa, spinosad can be a viable alternative to Bacillus thuringiensis israelensis and other traditionally used products.
-The NatularTM G30 formulation of spinosad is a slow release design, allowing itself to be utilized as a pre-hatch treatment.
-This is the sixth evaluation of NatularTM G30 by CMMCP, and again indicated that NatularTM G30 can be used successfully pre-hatch.
-This method can be used to control several mosquito species that develop early in the season such as Ochlerotatus abserratus and Ochlerotatus excrucians.
-BACKGROUND Ochlerotatus abserratus and Ochlerotatus excrucians represent two of the first mosquito species to emerge each season, having developed in scattered woodland "snow" pools.
+Ochlerotatus abserratus and Ochlerotatus excrucians represent two of the first mosquito species to emerge each season, having developed in scattered woodland "snow" pools.
 These species are both persistent mammal biters and may harbor Jamestown Canyon virus (Andreadis 2005).
 Oc. abserratus and Oc. excrucians are univoltine species, as they produce a single generation each year.
 The eggs produced by adult females during the season remain inactive until the following spring.
-Although a potential vector of Jamestown Canvon virus.
-Oc. abserratus and Oc. excrucians are not considered important factors in the transmission cycle of West Nile virus and Eastern Equine Encephalitis.
+Despite being a potential vector of Jamestown Canyon virus, Oc. abserratus and Oc. excrucians are not considered important factors in the transmission cycle of West Nile virus and Eastern Equine Encephalitis.
 Along with Oc. abserratus and Oc. excrucians, Ochlerotatus canadensis may also develop in these woodland pools.
 The significant difference between these three species is that Oc. canadensis may produce multiple generations a year, in addition to being a potential vector of both West Nile virus and Eastern Equine Encephalitis (Andreadis 2005).

 To reduce these "spring brood" species of mosquitoes CMMCP had used methoxychlor, an organochlorine, by applying the dust formulation to the frozen larval habitats.
 Treating these locations pre-hatch, allowed for an expanded larvicide window outside the traditional spring season.
 The winter applications significantly reduced the number of adult Oc. abserratus.
 Oc. excrucians. and Oc. canadensis mosquitoes that would later emerge, and as a result lower the number of service requests from the residents of CMMCP member communities.
 During this time period, methoxychlor was used not only against mosquitoes but many other pest control insects.
 It was also used against insects in the agricultural, horticultural and veterinary fields (Extension Toxicology Network 1996).
+Since

-Since CMMCP discontinued using methoxychlor in the 1980s, it has not found a suitable alternative.
+CMMCP discontinued using methoxychlor in the 1980s, it has not found a suitable alternative.